RamiAwar/dataline/backend/BUNDLING.md

 ## Build the frontend:

-We currently do this manually, will be refactored when we have scripts for bundling
+We currently do this manually, will be refactored when we have scripts for bundling.
+Must run this whenever frontend code is updated.

 ```bash
 cd frontend